saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 *   The `sauce` information.
 Here is where you will put information that will be passed to sauce and can be used for debugging tests, such as the name, `build` number from your CI tool, and number of machines you would like to run concurrently
 *   The `cypress` information tells your cypress tests where to look for the test configuration file, and which version of cypress you are running
 *   The `suites` information includes the name, browser, and the configuration for your test suites such as what types of file names to look for to run as tests, and other metadata that is passed to the Sauce Labs dashboard for running tests and displaying results.
-*   The docker information includes, in this case, instructions to [mount files](https://docs.docker.com/storage/bind-mounts/) (how to send files to be used by the docker image.) and the docker image name and version that installed by SauceCTL.
+*   The `docker` information includes, in this case, instructions to [mount files], (https://docs.docker.com/storage/bind-mounts/) (how to send files to be used by the docker image) and the docker image name and version that installed by SauceCTL.
 Note that the version of the image at the end of the image name should match